imazine/.js_convention/README.md

 ### Manualy

-Copy .jshint file to your repository
+Copy jshintrc file to your repository
 ```
-cp .jshint <your repo>
+cp jshintrc <your repo>/.jshintrc
 ```

 Install jshint package